 Note that it is often better to use view inheritance instead of overwriting views.

-Demo data does not have to be upgraded; because it was probably modified or deleted by users.
-To avoid demo data being upgraded you can put a noupdate="1" attribute in the <data> tag of your .xml data files.
+Demo data do not have to be upgraded; because they are probably modified or deleted by users.
+So, to avoid demo data to be upgraded, you can put a noupdate="1" attribute in the <data> tag of your .xml data files.

 Summary of update and init process¶